cloudwebteam/cloud_db/Readme.md

 ```

 **NOTES:**

-	-For simple single-column validation, you may pass in a Regex, and a custom error message.
+- For simple single-column validation, you may pass in a Regex, and a custom error message.
 - The default validation types include:
 	- 'email', 'phone', 'file', 'number', 'url', 'zip'

 #### Pre-save preparation